Students are expected to bring their completed Test Accommodation Record forms to

 after it leaves the professor's hands.

-After the faculty member completes the form, the student then turns in the test form
+After the faculty member completes Part II of the form, the student then turns it

 for turning in the forms to DRS, and we ask that they not assume this responsibility